LollosoSi/bruxism-detector/README.md

 5. A TCP switch will appear on the menu
 6. Now tap "Set WiFi", enter the credentials of the network to be saved and confirm.
 7. Turn off the TCP switch

+**Legacy procedure / desktop users**

+The following will reference `Arduino/main/main.ino` as the main program.
+- Mount the shield, electrodes, buttons, buzzer and everything
+- Edit `WifiSettings.h` with your WiFi SSID and password (look for `ssid`, `password` variables)
+- Load `main.ino` into your Arduino Uno R4 WiFi.
+If you wish to use a different MCU, adapt `fft_signal_serial_or_udp_output` but I'm not supporting it in the future (at all actually, but I left the option to use ArduinoFFT instead of the arm specific library)

     </br>
 ### **Train your SVM model:**